Online DNP Overview

-Prepare for advanced practice nursing and leadership careers with King University’s Doctor of Nursing Practice.
+Prepare for advanced practice nursing and leadership careers with King University’s online Doctor of Nursing Practice.

 - Foster a Christian learning environment to help students become thoughtful, resourceful, and responsible professional nurses with a passion for serving.